framedsc/Sitesource/markdown/GameGuides/botw.md

 Resolution, depends how far you Hardware let you go here.
 In my case i can run and play the Game with stable 30FPS at 5K (5120x2880).

 **Capturing High Resolution Screenshots**
-The only way i was able to capture my Screenshots in the actual rendered Resolution, was by setting my Desktop Resolution with Nvidia DSR, to the same Resolution i had chosen in the CEMU Graphics Settings.
+The only way I was able to capture my screenshots in the actual rendered resolution, was by setting my Desktop Resolution with [Nvidia DSR](../GeneralGuides/custom_dsr_resolutions.htm), to the same resolution I had chosen in the CEMU Graphics Settings.
 Desktop 5K & In-Game 5K.
-Additionally neither Reshade, MSI Afterburner or Print Screen are able to Capture and Save my Screenshots including all Reshade Effects.
+Additionally neither Reshade, MSI Afterburner or Print Screen were able to capture and save my screenshots including Reshade effects.
-If it does work for you, thats great! :) The last option in my case was/is the Snipping Tool from Windows.
+If it does work for you, that's great! :) The last option in my case was/is the Snipping Tool in Windows.